In 2017, Mid-South Super Lawyers named Ritter a “Rising Star” in medical malpractice defense.

-Glenn Ritter is a full service attorney for healthcare providers, including doctors, hospitals, nurses, CRNAs, clinics, and nursing homes and assisted living facilities, representing them in medical malpractice lawsuits and providing consultation services in a variety of healthcare law areas including compliance, Stark Law, anti-kickback, false claims, HIPAA, telemedicine, employment agreements, and reimbursement and contractual issues.
+Glenn Ritter represents healthcare providers, including doctors, hospitals, nurses, CRNAs, clinics, nursing homes, home health and assisted living facilities.
+He represents clients in malpractice lawsuits and provides consultation services in a variety of healthcare law areas including compliance, Stark Law, anti-kickback, false claims, HIPAA, telemedicine, employment agreements, and reimbursement and contractual issues.

-Ritter also serves as a trial attorney in business matters and has been consulted for his expertise in jurisdictions outside of Arkansas.
-Ritter is skilled in providing his clients with aggressive and comprehensive discovery and deposition tactics, thorough client and expert witness preparation, tailored defense strategies and liability assessment.
+Ritter also serves as a trial attorney in business matters and is consulted for his expertise in jurisdictions outside of Arkansas.
+Ritter provides his clients with aggressive and comprehensive discovery and deposition tactics, thorough client and expert witness preparation, tailored defense strategies and liability assessment.
 He also counsels on risk management issues to avoid negligence.

 Ritter is a member of the American Health Lawyer’s Association, the Arkansas Association of Defense Counsel and the Defense Research Institute, as well as the Benton and Washington County Bar Associations.
 Ritter is also a graduate of the American Board of Trial Advocates (ABOTA) National Trial College held at Harvard Law School in Boston, MA.

-Ritter graduated with high honors from the University of Arkansas School of Law in Fayetteville.
+Ritter graduated with high honors in the top ten of his class from the University of Arkansas School of Law in Fayetteville.
 He was a member of the Arkansas Law Review and published his comment, “Economic Loss Rule in Arkansas: Everyone Else Has It, Why Don’t We?”